 Bathroom– I immediately put in a single handle faucet in the bathtub.
 With only one piece of hardware in the tub there are less moving parts to break and fix than those old three handles.
 I buy Delta for all my faucets they are reliable and I’ve never had a problem with them.
 If there’s a leak behind your tub it will be a costly problem to fix.
 Which I’ve had to do.
 The Deltas not only look much better and more modern but they won’t leak and break as easy as the others.

-I always buy a new toilet seat and rarely have to buy a new toilet.
+I always buy a new toilet seat but rarely have to buy a new toilet.

 I always try to shop local and support small biz first.
 But here’s the problem.
 Usually they won’t have what I need in stock.
-I just went to get a lighting fixture 3 weeks ago they said they don’t have it in stock and need to order it.
+I went to get a lighting fixture a few weeks ago at a small shop, they said they don’t have it in stock and need to order it.
 Said they would call me in a few days when it’s in.
 Well 2 weeks go by and it’s still not in.
-I say fuck it and get a refund.
-So I go to Home Depot and pick up a fixture in 10 minutes.
-This disappointment has happened way to many times with these small hardware stores.
-So I always go to the big box now.
+I say forget it and get a refund.
+I go to Home Depot and pick up a fixture in 10 minutes.
+This disappointment has happened way too many times with these small hardware stores.
+So, I always go to the big box now.

 Electrical– If needed I replace all outlets, switches, and covers.
 All white.

-The houses I buy never need a full remodel it’s not worth it.
-But they always need serious updating.
+The houses I buy never need a full remodel but usually they’ll need some updating.